 I doubt that I would ever want to watch this again.
 That does not mean I regret watching it, however.
 School Days evoked anger, pity, sorrow, disbelief, rage, rage again and some more rage, just for a change of pace.
 Rarely can a piece of fiction make me as angry as School Days did, and yet keep me watching.
 By the end, you know it's going to be horrible, but you have to see it happen, because without the catharsis of knowing that Makoto got some degree of comeuppance, excessive or not, then you're likely to explode.

 School Days presents one of the darkest and unexpected story lines I've encountered in anime.
 It is one giant emotional rollercoaster crossed with a massive trainwreck.
 If you are a fan of psychological drama and of getting more then what you bargained for from a story, then this one you shouldn't pass up.
 I'll likely be analyzing and parsing my feeling on this one for a while.
 I might just have to go watch Clannad or Hanamaru Kindergarten, something overly sweet, to cleanse my palate.

-Animation (9 of 10): The animation is crisp and appealing.
+Animation (7 of 10): The animation is solid.
 The character design is good, and each of the main protagonists, at least on the female side, has their own distinct look.
 Makoto is your generic male protagonist, at least design-wise.

 The biggest endorsement I can give School Days is that, immediately after finishing it, I sat down and wrote this 1,200(ish) word review, regardless of the fact that is more than 5 years old by now.
 I did not enjoy watching it, but I am glad I did.
 I would love to see more expectation defying anime like this one.
 Next up, trying the game to see what the GOOD endings are like.